MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/coming-soon-to-microsoft-365-admin-center.md

 Please review the changes in features described below.
 Also refer to the next section to evaluate how this might impact your current configuration of servicing profiles.

 - **Exclude groups** and **Exclusion window** are now applying on a tenant level rather than on profile level.
-An excluded device will be exclude from all profile, regardless to  which one the device is assigned.
-Similar, a set **exclusion window** applies to all profiles, rather than a specific one.
-For example, an exclusion window set to pause applying updates next week will prevent all profiles (Monthly, Current and Semi-Annual) from initiating updates next week.
+An excluded device is excluded from all profiles, regardless in which profile the particular device actually is.
+Similarly, a set **exclusion window** applies to all profiles, rather than a specific one.
+For example, an exclusion window set to pause updates next week will prevent all profiles (Monthly, Current and Semi-Annual) from initiating updates during the set time frame.
 - **Device Selection Criteria** is removed.
-Hence, a profile (e.g., Monthly Profile) will apply to all Microsoft 365 Apps instances which which run on the corresponding update channel.
-The removal covers Including devices by Azure AD group, by Update Channel, disk space as well as if macros has been used or add-ins are installed.
+Hence, a profile (e.g., Monthly Profile) will apply to all Microsoft 365 Apps instances running on the corresponding update channel.
+The removal covers **Include devices by Azure AD group**, by **Update Channel**, **disk space** as well as if macros has been used or add-ins are installed.

 ## Considerations for admins

 **If you haven't used servicing profile before**
-Note that Cloud Updates will map all devices which are on a specific update channel to a matching profile.
+Cloud Updates maps all devices on a specific update channel to a matching profile.
 E.g., after enabling the **Monthly profile**, all devices which are running Microsoft 365 Apps on Monthly Enterprise Channel fall into the scope of this profile.
-If you need to exclude devices from being automtically updated, please leverage the **Exclude group** feature.
+If you need to exclude devices from the profile's scope, use the **Exclude group** feature.

-Also note, after enabling a profile, devices need to go through an initial configuration step.
-Before this step has finished, their **Cloud Update Status** will be shown as **Onboarding to ...** in inventory and the devices are not listed on the **Overview** or respective profile pages page.
-Once the initial configuration has been received by the device, the status will switch to "**Managed by ...** and the device will be shown on the **Overview** and profile pages.
+After enabling a profile, devices have to connect to the service to get fully onboarded to the profile.
+If this step is pending, the **Cloud Update Status** of the device will be shown as **Onboarding to ...** in inventory.
+In addition, the device is not listed on the **Overview** or the respective profile pages page.
+Once the device has connected to the service and got the profile configuration, status will switch to "**Managed by ...** and the device will be shown on the **Overview** and profile pages.

 **If you're an existing customer using Azure AD group-based filtering or have fully on-boarded your Monthly Enterprise Channel devices to cloud update**